nikitavoloboev/data/macOS/jxa.md

 Still learning it.

 # useful snippets
-## get the URL of the frontmost tab
+## get the URL of the frontmost chrome tab
 ```Javascript
 Application('Google Chrome').windows\[0].activeTab.url()
 ```